resin-io/resin-cli/README.md

 latest v10 release, would remain compatible with the balenaCloud backend for one year from the date when v11.0.0 is released.

-At the end of this period, the older major version is considered deprecated and some of the functionality that depends on balenaCloud services may stop working at any time.
+Half way through to that period (6 months after the release of the next major version), old major versions of the balena CLI will start printing a deprecation warning message (subject to the terminal being detected as an interactive tty).
-Users are encouraged to regularly update the balena CLI to the latest version.
+At the end of that period, older major versions will abort with an error message unless the `--unsupported` flag is used.
+Whether or not the `--unsupported` flag is used, the balenaCloud backend may be updated in a way that is no longer compatible with the older major versions.
+Users are thus encouraged to regularly update the balena CLI to the latest version.

 ## Contributing (including editing documentation files)